stephbuon/democracy-lab/README.md

 Democracy Lab encourages research assistants to practice clean and consistent coding practices.

 #### Programming in R
-Research assistants are expected to use [**tidyverse**](https://www.tidyverse.org/) functions and follow Hadley Wickham's [tidyverse style guide](https://style.tidyverse.org/).
+Research assistants are asked to use [**tidyverse**](https://www.tidyverse.org/) functions and follow Hadley Wickham's [tidyverse style guide](https://style.tidyverse.org/).
 In the event that a **tidyverse** solution is not readily evident, research assistants may use base R. Again, this is not reccomended as we strive to produce code that is efficent, easy to read, and easily transferable among different (and future) lab mates.

 #### Programming in Python
 Research assistant are expected to employ (enter).